JeffMuter/obsidian_emerald/What is a Cloud.md

 My solution to this was devops.
 To be able to quickly build something, and then easily troubleshoot problems, and to spend as little time as possible maintaining the system once it's active.
 It places me at the center of the two worlds, between software complexity, and operation complexity.
 Hardware, and software, if you will.
 If I can master this realm well enough, I'm convinced I can push features to code faster, more consistently, with less bugs, in a scalable way between projects.
 Which in turn, leads to me experiencing more, learning, and growing more, and closer to where I need to be to become even more free.

 Regardless.

+points:
+1: introduction
+2: why im interested in devops
+3: devops vs the cloud
+4: aws services are just software used to use the cloud
+5: ec2, s3, rds, iam, lambda